vendi-advertising/elementor-widget-creator-library/README.md

 }

-/* the library removes the need to ever view or edit the class by auto generating the controls from interpreted place holder attributes so the above code is written as the following which just loads the static fields() method and pass the widget name and object
+/* the library removes the need to ever view or edit the class by auto generating the controls from interpreted place holder attributes as written in the XML markup so the above code is written as the following which just loads the static fields() method and pass the widget name and object
 */